You are viewing a story from harrypotterfanfiction.com

 And so my days were spent trying to fend off not only Cormac’s completely unwelcome advances, but also Ginny’s persistent nagging.
 As a result, I spent my days rushing through the corridors in case I saw him, scoffing my meals so I didn’t need to be in the great hall for longer than necessary and spending more and more time in my dorm, instead of the common room.
 However unfortunately for me I shared some classes with Cormac, but at least it was just charms and ancient runes.
 I made sure that I arrived for class at the very last moment and then hurried out of the class the very second the class was over, ignoring the looks that he was giving me throughout lessons.

 And so it was the Wednesday after the party and we had just finished another busy day of double transfiguration, doing tricky spells turning objects into animals, herbology and defence against the dark arts.
-I was completely shattered and had so much homework to do, but unfortunately for me, I had my Wednesday night detention to contend with.
+I was completely shattered and had so much homework to do, but once again I had my Wednesday night detention to contend with.

 I bolted down my dinner yet again, feeling sick as I rammed the food quickly down my throat.
 I was really getting fed up with hiding and was completely blaming Cormac for it.
 Yes, I should have spoken to him by now, but if he would stop being such a full on stalker then I really wouldn’t have to hide.